ryangray/matlab_units/README.md

 Which converts a temperature (in base units) to degF.
 The other deg* functions work in the same way.

-There is also a deg0() function that returns the absolute zero temperature for the current base units and is used by the other functions to correctly make the shifts needed when converting.
-For the default base with degK, this is 0 K. You can get this value for any of the temperature scales by calling their unit with the string '0' or 'absolutezero'.
+You can get the absolute zero value for any of the temperature scales by calling their unit with the string '0' or 'absolutezero'.
 So, `degC('0')` gives `-273.15`.
 This will be a double value even when using the unitval class.
 This is because, in general, converting a quantity with units to another creates a unitless value that when combined with the units gives a unit value.
 This is only of practical concern when using the unitval class for the units (`units class unitval`) versus the double class (`units class double`).

 Note that convert() and unit() apply the shift for conversion only when the unit is a string and a simple temperature.
-It does not do any conversion when a temperature is mixed with other units.
+It does not do any conversion when a temperature is mixed with other units as those are "per degree" units.

 Unit names